krzemienski/awesome-from-stars/README.md

 * [trilogy-group/contently-videojs-annotation-comments](https://github.com/trilogy-group/contently-videojs-annotation-comments): A plugin for video.js to add support for timeline moment/range comments and annotations
 * [davidkimai/Context-Engineering](https://github.com/davidkimai/Context-Engineering): "Context engineering is the delicate art and science of filling the context window with just the right information for the next step." — Andrej Karpathy.
 A frontier, first-principles handbook inspired by Karpathy and 3Blue1Brown for moving beyond prompt engineering to the wider discipline of context design, orchestration, and optimization.
 * [upstash/context7](https://github.com/upstash/context7): Context7 MCP Server -- Up-to-date code documentation for LLMs and AI code editors
-* [continuedev/continue](https://github.com/continuedev/continue): ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of rules, tools, and models
+* [continuedev/continue](https://github.com/continuedev/continue): ⏩ Ship faster with Continuous AI.
+Build and run custom agents across your IDE, terminal, and CI
 * [Eyevinn/continue-watching-api](https://github.com/Eyevinn/continue-watching-api): Example of a simple implementation to build a continue watching api on top of Redis
 * [contour-terminal/contour](https://github.com/contour-terminal/contour): Modern C++ Terminal Emulator
 * [bryanbrunetti/controku](https://github.com/bryanbrunetti/controku): An app to control Roku devices, written with ElectronJS